darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem2/Reasoning_About_Programs_Problem_2.md

 [Video Bookmark](https://www.youtube.com/watch?v=OeiSWZs3GfI&t=31m45s)

-#next

 ![p2.5](p2.5.png)

-Well, we are making life very easy, we say our program operates on a single variable, the variable named z, and it is of type one to one correspondence.
+Well, we are making life very easy, we say our program operates on a **single** variable, the variable named z, and it is of **type** one to one correspondence.
 I should have said it is of type one to one correspondence between the given n red points and the n blue points, but that long sentence could not, didn't fit, on the single view graph.
-So our variable z, type one to one correspondence, it just has n factorial possible values.
+So our variable z, type one to one correspondence, it just has **n factorial** possible values.

 [Video Bookmark](https://www.youtube.com/watch?v=OeiSWZs3GfI&t=32m35s)

+---

+//

-// my comment: note the use of underlining keywords like var in the above.
+My comment: note the use of underlining keywords like **var** and **"do od"** in the above.

-// my comment: From the fact the z has “n factorial possible values” I infer that it contains a description of how the points are connected.
+From the fact z has “n factorial possible values” I infer that it contains a description of how the points are connected.
 Perhaps a data structure containing a list of all the points (n blue and n red points) and an n by n boolean matrix in which the rows represent blue points and columns represent red points.
-True in the matrix value means the two points are connected and false means not connected.
+A value of true in the matrix means the two points are connected and false means not connected.
 Since we only connect pairs of blue and red points each row/column is true in only one place.
 Each pair of points describes a line.
 Given any pair of lines we can determine if they intersect.
 Note also that there are always just n lines.

+Here are some examples of determining if two lines intersect in the Euclidian plane:

+Line y = x.
+Line y = x + 1.
+Intersection.
-// my comment. y = x, vs. y = x + 1. x = x + 1.
+x = x + 1.
 0 = 1.
+No solution.

+Line y = x.
+Line y = -x.
+Intersection.
+x = -x.
+2x = 0.
+x = 0.

+Line y = x - 2.
+Line y = 10x - 50.
+Intersection.
+0 = -9x + 48.
+x = -48/-9 = 48/9 = 5+(1/3)
-No solution. // y = x, y = -x. x = -x.
-2x = 0. x = 0. so in general two lines f.x and g.x intersect of the equation f.x - g.x = 0 has a solution.
+y = 5+(1/3) - 2 = 3+(1/3) = 3.333...

+So in general two lines f.x and g.x intersect of the equation f.x - g.x = 0 has a solution.

+//

+---

 Each of them representing one of the n factorial one to one correspondences.
-Now in any program with a repetition it always starts with an initialization and then has the repetition.
-So the first statement is initialize z, and upon completion of that initialization z has a permissible value, that is, z represents one of the n factorial one to one correspondences.
-And here we have our little program, the program evaluates the boolean "z has intersection”, which is either true or false.
+Now in **any** program with a **repetition** it always starts with an **initialization** and then has the repetition.
+So the first statement is initialize z, and upon completion of that initialization z has a **permissible** value, that is, z represents one of the n factorial one to one correspondences.
+And here we have our little program, the program evaluates the **boolean** "z has intersection”, which is either true or false.
 If z has no intersection, the repetition terminates and we are done.
-If z has an intersection, the only thing the program has to do is to change z.
+If z has an intersection, the **only** thing the program has to do is to change z.
 Now reading this program, it’s quite clear that upon termination the value of z, is a one to one correspondence without intersections.
-So our only proof obligation is that, this program terminates.
-Well, as it stands we cannot prove that yet.
-You see because our program as written is a little bit nondeterministic, we have left completely open how z is initialized.
+So our only **proof obligation** is that, this program **terminates**.
+Well, as it stands we **cannot** prove that yet.
+You see because our program as written is a **little bit nondeterministic**, we have left **completely open** how z is initialized.
 And that is probably not very worrisome.
-What is worrisome is an incompleteness that is more serious, is that we haven’t indicated how z is going to be changed if it has an intersection.
+What is worrisome is an **incompleteness** that is more serious, is that we haven’t indicated **how** z is going to be changed **if** it has an intersection.

+#next // think about how to implement flip, mentioned later.

 [Video Bookmark](https://www.youtube.com/watch?v=OeiSWZs3GfI&t=35m00s)